tangowithcode/tango_with_django_2/manuscript/chapter3.md

 When we talk about URL strings, we assume that the host portion of a given URL has *already been stripped away*.
 The host portion of a URL denotes the host address or domain name that maps to the webserver, such as `http://127.0.0.1:8000` or `http://www.tangowithdjango.com`.
 Stripping the host portion away means that the Django machinery needs to only handle the remainder of the URL string.
 For example, given the URL `http://127.0.0.1:8000/rango/about/`, Django will handle the `/rango/about/` part of the URL string.

 The URL mapping we have created above calls Django's `path()` function, where the first parameter is the string to match.
 In this case, as we have used an empty string `''`, then Django will only find a match if there is nothing after  `http://127.0.0.1:8000/`.
 The second parameter tells Django what view to call if the pattern `''` is matched.
 In this case, `views.index()` will be called.
 The third, and optional, parameter is called `name`.
-It provides a convienent way to reference the view, and by naming our URL mappings we can employ *reverse URL matching*.
+It provides a convenient way to reference the view, and by naming our URL mappings we can employ *reverse URL matching*.
 That is we can reference the URL mapping by name rather than by the URL.
 Later we will explain and show why this is incredibly useful - saving you time and hassle as your application become more complex.

 Now, restart the Django development server and visit `http://127.0.0.1:8000/rango/`.
 If all went well, you should see the text `Rango says hey there partner!`.
 It should look just like the screenshot shown below.